reiddraper/data-traceability/data-traceability.markdown

-source, that would, amongst other things, determine whether a new artist was created that would make its way into our final product, or would add weight to that artist being created if we ever heard of him/her again.
+source, that would, amongst other things, determine whether a new artist was created that would make its way into our final product, or would add weight to that artist being created if we ever heard of them again.
 In this way, several lower-weighted sources act additively to the artist creation application.

 4. Backing out data

 Sometimes our data was bad.
 When this happened, we'd need to do several things.
-First, we'd want to take the data out of our production data product (if we were serving it live).
+First, we'd want to take the data out of our production data product.
 Next, we'd want to figure out the potential source(s) of the offending data, and reprocess the product without that source.
 Sometimes the transformations that the data would go through were complicated enough that it was easier to simply reprocess the final data with all permutations of sources to spot the source of the bad data.
 This only possible since we had kept track of the sources that went into the final product.

 Because of this observation, we had to make it easy to redo any stage of the data transformation with an altered source list.
 Many